 “Also, we sometimes feel hungry when the body is trying to tell us that we need more fluids.
 So ask yourself, when you feel like snacking, if you’re getting enough hydration,” she said.
 “Drink a glass of water, and then wait 15 to 20 minutes.
 You may be amazed at how often your hunger disappears!”

 Myth 3.
 I can just grab a snack from the vending machine.

-“Most vending-machine and check-out-aisle purchases are junk foods, not snacks,” Logan said.
+“Most vending-machine and check-out-aisle purchases are junk foods, not snacks,” Anderson said.